srisha047/srisha047.github.io/_pages/about.md

 ---
 Hello!
 I’m **Srisha Bista**, an entomologist and agricultural researcher dedicated to promoting resilient, sustainable farming systems.

-My work focuses on **Integrated Pest Management (IPM)**, **biological control**, and **insect-plant ecological interactions**.
-I am passionate about applying scientific insights to practical challenges faced by farmers—reducing pesticide use, improving crop health, and supporting food security through eco-friendly pest and disease management strategies.
+My work focuses on **Sustainable agriculture and Nature based solution**, **Integrated Pest Management (IPM)**, **Insect ecology**, and **insect-plant trophic interactions**.
+I am passionate about applying scientific insights to practical challenges faced by farmers, improving crop health, and promoting food security through eco-friendly pest and disease management strategies.

 Currently, I serve as a **Project Coordinator at SAHAS Nepal**, leading climate-resilient agriculture initiatives.
-Previously, I worked with iDE Nepal on the USAID IPM project, where I supported the mass production of beneficial insects and implemented field-based biological pest control trials.
+Previously, I worked with iDE Nepal on the USAID IPM project, where I supported the mass production of beneficial insects and implemented field-based biological pest control trials focusing on integrated pest management.

 📘 My academic training includes an M.S. in Entomology and a B.Sc. in Agriculture from Agriculture and Forestry University, Nepal.
 My research has contributed to the scientific understanding of pest behavior, including the management of the pulse beetle using natural oils.
+I have experience in field-based and lab-based research.

 Outside of work, I enjoy **traveling**, **hiking**, **dancing**, and learning from diverse cultures and landscapes.